rhelgason/self-balancing-trees/README.md

 Sample usage: `./bin/main -s 1000 -t 50 -f "orderedInsert randomInsert"`

 A Makefile has also been included in the top directory with a few basic commands.
 To build all of the files for running the metrics, use the default `make build` command.
 Run all of the metrics with default size and step using the `make run` command.
-To run all of the unit tests, use the `make test` command.
+To build all of the unit tests, use the `make test` command.
+To run all of the unit tests, use the `make runTest` command.
 Finally, all of the executable files created during compilation can be removed using `make clean`.